Parallel Dual-Numbers Reverse AD: Naive, Unoptimised Dual-Numbers Reverse AD

-The forward pass is fine: computing the value of $\Wrap1[\lambda(x : \sigma).\ t : \tau] : \sigma \ra (\tau, \tau \lra \sigma)$ takes time proportional to the original program $t$.
+The forward pass is fine: calling the function $\Wrap1[\lambda(x : \sigma).\ t : \tau] : \sigma \ra (\tau, \tau \lra \sigma)$ at some input $x : \sigma$ takes time proportional to the original program $t$.
 However, the problem arises when we call the top-level backpropagator returned by the wrapper.
 When we do so, we start a tree of calls to the linear backpropagators of all scalars in the program, where the backpropagator corresponding to a particular scalar value will be invoked once for each usage of that scalar as an argument to a primitive operation.
-This means that any sharing of scalars in the original program results in multiple calls to the same backpropagator in the derivative program. \cref{fig:exponential-complexity-example} in \cref{sec:key-ideas} displays an example program $t$ with its naive derivative $\trans1c[t]$, in which sharing of scalars results in exponential time complexity.
+This means that any sharing of scalars in the original program results in multiple calls to the same backpropagator in the derivative program. \cref{fig:exponential-complexity-example} in \cref{sec:key-ideas} displays an example program $t$ with its naive derivative $\trans1c[t]$, in which sharing of scalars thus results in exponential time complexity.

 This overhead is unacceptable: we can do much better.
 For first-order programs, we understand well how to write a code transformation such that the output program computes the gradient in only a constant factor overhead over the original program~\citep{adbook-2008-griewank-walther}.
 This is less immediately clear for higher-order programs, as we consider here, but it is nevertheless possible.